FCO/Red/docs/api/MetamodelX/Red/Describable.md

 ) returns Red::Cli::Table
 ```

-Return a `Red::Cli::Table` describing the table
+Returns an object of type `Red::Cli::Table` that represents a database table of the caller.

 ### method diff-to-db